NREL/EnergyPlus/design/FY2024/NFP-AirToWaterHeatPumpHeatRecovery.md

 	 Adds heat recovery fluid temperature limits:
      New input field `Maximum Heat Recovery Outlet Temperature` will be added to the `HeatPump:PlantLoop:EIR:Cooling` object.
 	 New input field `Minimum Heat Recovery Outlet Temperature` will be added to the `HeatPump:PlantLoop:EIR:Heating` object.

+     Adds heat recovery capacity and EIR modifier curves:
+	 New input field `Heat Recovery Capacity Modifier Function of Temperature Curve Name` will be added to the `HeatPump:PlantLoop:EIR:*` objects.
+	 New input field `Heat Recovery Electric Input to Output Ratio Modifier Function of Temperature Curve Name` will be added to the `HeatPump:PlantLoop:EIR:*` objects.

 *(3) Adds new code that supports calculating the heat rate and outlet node fluid temperature of the heat recovery system